What is FinOps?

 Shared ownership of cloud usage

-Resource usage and optimisation is decentralised, putting the responsibility for managing cloud usage against the established budget in the hands of individual feature and product teams.
+Resource usage and optimisation is decentralised, putting the responsibility for managing cloud usage against an established budget in the hands of individual feature and product owners and teams.

 Timely and accessible reporting